arnosimons/arnosimons.github.io/themes/science-society-nexus.md

 ---
 layout: theme
+type: theme
-title: Science-Policy Nexus
+title: Science-Society Nexus
-tag: science-policy-nexus
+tags:
+    - "science-society nexus"
+    - "science-policy nexus"
-permalink: /science-policy-nexus
+permalink: /science-society-nexus
 ---

 How scientific knowledge does and should relate to public policy making—and to governance more broadly—is certainly not a new question, but one that has gained pressing importance over the past decades, especially in the context of increasingly complex and boundary-spanning challenges like climate change, biodiversity, and most recently the Covid-19 pandemic.